prog88/gitbook/bakingzone/daifuku-mochi-mango/readme.md

 ### Dough

-- You can reduce the size by 2 if you desire to make a mouthful piece of mochi. (becareful it's more delicate on the wrapping part).
+- You can reduce the size by 2 if you desire to make a mouthful piece of mochi.
+(Be careful it's more delicate on the wrapping part).

 ### Whipped Cream